Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 ## Panel Development

-In simple terms, a cockpit panel in IFCockpit is nothing more than [Svelte component](https://svelte.dev/docs/svelte-components).
+In simple terms, a cockpit panel in IFCockpit is nothing more than a [Svelte component](https://svelte.dev/docs/svelte-components).
 This documentation assumes you are comfortable with Svelte and how to create components.

 In the toolkit you want to perform your panel component development in the directory `./frontend/src/panel/`.
 This is where the sample general aviation panel is in the repository: